MariaPolina/rsschool-cv/cv.md

 * *Email:* by.maria.polina@gmail.com
 * *Discord RS-School server:* Mers (@MariaPolina)
 ## About Me
-I have 10-years experience in banking sphere,  including 4 years on head of department position.
+I have 10-years experience in banking,  including 4 years on head of department position.
 I started from call-center and reached the management position.
 Now I want to change the sphere.
-I am open for new knowledge and experience.
+I am open for new knowledge, experience and locations.
 ## Skills
 * HTML5, CSS3
 * FlexBox, Grid Layout